bitrise-io/devcenter/_articles/faq/adding-projects-with-submodules.md

 ---
-title: Adding projects with submodules or with private CocoaPods repos
+title: Can I add projects with submodules or with private repo dependencies?
 menu:
   faq:
     weight: 3